 And in case you already have a speech problem, it will be solved using the appropriate dimensions of your prosthesis.

 9. What are Mini Dental Implants?

 The difference between the traditional implants and mini implants is mainly that of size.
 Mini implants are about half the length of the traditional implants.
 Mini implants can be used in patients who don’t have enough bone to support a traditional denture.

 There is no difference in the appearance of the crown that is given over these implants.
 Also, mini implants don’t require an abutment to be attached over them to receive the crown.
 They have a ball-like end which directly fits into the crown.

 The cost of mini implants is less than that of traditional implants.
 In the U.S.A., Mini implants cost about $1,000 each.
-This cost will come down by 60-70% here in Mexico.
+The cost of dental implants in Mexico will come down by 60-70%.
 For the exact cost, please fill out the inquiry form.

 10. Will I get a warranty for the dental work?

 Our network clinics provide a warranty for all their dental work.
 Warranties can vary for different treatments.
 However, this promise is subject to the patient’s health.
 For example, habits like smoking and alcoholism have shown to cause an increased risk of implant failure.

 As of now, we offer a 5-year warranty on implants, provided you promise to take care of your teeth and have a professional dental cleaning at least once a year.